FassihShah/PrintsStudio/README.md

-# 🖨PrintsStudio – Full Stack Blazor Web Application
+# PrintsStudio – Full Stack Blazor Web Application

 **PrintsStudio** is a dynamic, modern full-stack printing service platform built with **Blazor WebAssembly** for the frontend and a **Clean Architecture ASP.NET Core API** on the backend.
 It allows users to customize, preview, and order printed products such as business cards, wedding invitations, and personalized templates.